github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 ### `on`

-**Required** The name of the {% data variables.product.prodname_dotcom %} event that triggers the workflow.
+**Required**.
+The name of the {% data variables.product.prodname_dotcom %} event that triggers the workflow.
 You can provide a single event `string`, `array` of events, `array` of event `types`, or an event configuration `map` that schedules a workflow or restricts the execution of a workflow to specific files, tags, or branch changes.
 For a list of available events, see "[Events that trigger workflows](/articles/events-that-trigger-workflows)."

 {% data reusables.github-actions.actions-on-examples %}